balbasty/torch-diffeo/README.md

 def resize(ndim, image, factor=None, shape=None, anchor='center', bound='dct2', order=1): ...
-"""Upsample using centers or edges of the corner voxels as anchors.
+"""Resize using centers or edges of the corner voxels as anchors.

 Parameters
 ----------